Netanyahu rival Benny Gantz to meet US leaders

 Disagreements with the US, Israel’s biggest ally, have not helped Netanyahu’s standing.

-While the White House wants to see progress on Palestinian statehood and a revamped Palestinian leadership running Gaza, Netanyahu and the hardliners in his government oppose that vision.
+While the White House says it wants to see progress on Palestinian statehood and a revamped Palestinian leadership running Gaza, Netanyahu and the hardliners in his government oppose that vision.

 Meanwhile, Gantz has remained vague about his views on a Palestinian state.
-Officials from his party have also questioned Netanyahu’s handling of the war and the strategy for freeing the hostages.
+Officials from his party have also questioned Netanyahu’s handling of the war and the strategy for freeing the captives.

-If the politician’s visit to the US yields progress on the hostage talks, it could boost his support base at home, and likely, on the international front.
+If the politician’s visit to the US yields progress on the captive talks, it could boost his support base at home, and likely, on the international front.